 If you have plug and play LED tubes, HID lamps, or T8 bulbs, you have a ballast or driver.
 A driver will regulate the power which flows to an LED light.
 It responds to changes as needed and will provide a constant flow of power to the lights.

 However, an emergency backup driver is needed for power outages.
 The driver is wired separately from the main power as it contains a battery pack, test switch, and LED array.
-It is mounted inside the existing fluorescent or LED fixture or on the back side of the fixture if it's during new construction.
+It is mounted inside the existing fluorescent or LED fixture or on the fixture's backside if it's during new construction.